- 2-Minute Article

-How to Balance Competing Financial Priorities When You’re Close to Retirement
+How to Balance Competing Financial Priorities Close to Retirement

 Meeting financial goals while saving for retirement can be possible with careful planning.

-When you reach your 50s and 60s, you’re likely in the final push to securing your retirement.
-But meeting that goal can sometimes be difficult due to other financial priorities, like paying for a child’s college education or caring for a parent.
+In their 50s and 60s, most people are likely in the final push to securing their retirement.
+Meeting that goal, however, can sometimes be difficult due to other financial priorities, like paying for a child’s college education or caring for a parent.
 Fortunately, with a little planning, you can develop a strategy to cover those expenses and help stay on track for retirement.
 Here are seven steps to help balance competing financial priorities.

 1. List all savings goals